This post was most recently updated on June 2nd, 2024

 For 2024, Superseal Matte continues to exceed expectations by providing a beautiful matte/satin finish for brick pavers.
-If you have used SuperSeal Matte, we want to hear your input!
-Feel free to leave us a comment with any pictures below.
+If you have used SuperSeal Matte, I want to hear your input!
+Feel free to leave me a comment with any pictures below.

-SuperSeal Matte is a non-yellowing acrylic polymer resin formula that will not create a cloudy or white haze like other more inferior paver and concrete sealers.
-This product is not VOC compliant in California but can be shipped to most other states.
+SuperSeal Matte is a non-yellowing acrylic polymer resin formula that will not create a cloudy or white haze like other inferior paver and concrete sealers.
+This product is not VOC-compliant in California but can be shipped to most other states.
 SuperSeal Matte can be applied using a roller or a quality metal pump sprayer.
 The breathable formula forms a film barrier to help reduce the effects of weathering.
-Added UV blockers and light stabilizers aid in UV fading and discoloring of the surface.
-Tests revealed that SuperSeal Matte Concrete Sealer retained 70% of its initial wet look after 2 years and did not yellow or haze.
+UV blockers and light stabilizers were added to aid in UV fading and discoloring of the surface.
+Tests revealed that SuperSeal Matte Concrete Sealer retained 70% of its initial wet look after two years and did not yellow or haze.

-SuperSeal Matte Paver Sealer has a spread rate of around 100 feet per gallon depending on the surface porosity.
+SuperSeal Matte Paver Sealer has a spread rate of around 100 feet per gallon, depending on the surface porosity.
 The satin shine will also vary depending on the substrate being sealed.
 SuperSeal Matte Sealer will enhance the beauty of colored concrete and brick pavers and aid in color retention.
 It can help to revive older, more faded surfaces as well.
-The surface is slightly slippery immediately after application but is not an issue after fully curing for 2 weeks.
-In the most recent SuperSeal Matte review, high scores were given in the overall appearance, durability, and longevity of the product once applied.
+The surface is slightly slippery immediately after application but is not an issue after fully curing for two weeks.
+In the most recent SuperSeal Matte review, high scores were given in the product’s overall appearance, durability, and longevity once applied.

 Product Information: